Material flow accounts

 From Statistics Explained

-Eurostat’s economy-wide material flow accounts (EW-MFA) constitute a comprehensive data framework systematically recording the inputs of materials to European economies in a detailed breakdown by material categories such as fossil energy carriers, biomass, metal ores etc.
+Eurostat’s economy-wide material flow accounts (EW-MFA) constitute a comprehensive data framework that systematically records the inputs of materials to European economies in a detailed breakdown by material categories such as fossil energy materials, biomass, metal ores etc.

-Various indicators are derived from the EW-MFA accounting framework – most prominently domestic material consumption (DMC) which is currently related to GDP in order to monitor resource productivity in the context of the Europe 2020 strategy.
+Various indicators are derived from the EW-MFA accounting framework – most prominently domestic material consumption (DMC) which is currently related to gross domestic product (GDP) in order to monitor resource productivity in the context of the Europe 2020 Strategy.

 - 1 Main statistical findings